-Only 53% of adults in Calderdale are achieving the Chief Medical Officer's recommended levels of 150 minutes of moderate intensity physical activity per week: Percentage of physically active and inactive adults - active adults .
+Only 53% of Calderdale's adults are achieving the Chief Medical Officer's (CMO) recommended levels of moderate intensity physical activity.
+This is 150 minutes per week.
+For more details, visit: Percentage of physically active and inactive adults - active adults .

-The Chief Medical Officer currently recommends that adults undertake 150 minutes (2.5 hours) of moderate activity per week, in bouts of 10 minutes or more.
+The CMO currently recommends that adults do 150 minutes (2.5 hours) of moderate activity per week.
+This should be done in bouts of 10 minutes or more.
 The overall amount of activity is more important than the type, intensity or frequency.

 Health costs of physical inactivity

 Source: Sport England commissioned data from British Heart Foundation Health Promotion Research Group for Primary Care Trusts (PCTs).
 This was reworked into estimates for Local Authorities (LAs) by Trends Business Research Ltd (TBR).
 Measure: Health costs of physical inactivity, split by disease type for 2009/10.

 For details, visit: Sport England: Data guidance .

 The Council's Talkback survey (in Calderdale) showed that 60% did 150 minutes (or more) walking, cycling or sports, per week.

 The 2015 Active People Survey (released December 2015) showed that:

 - 38% of adults (aged 16 and over) in Calderdale take part in sport for 1 x 30 minutes per week.
 However, 54% of people do none at all;

 - 21.6% of adults are members of a club, 16% receive tuition, 13.6% compete and 13.9% volunteer in sport;